 Retail businesses depend on customer traffic.
 One of the ways they begin to understand their customer base is by asking for customer address data.
 Customer data is then imported into a retail demographic map and reviewed.
 One of the elements easily visualized on a business map is, in general, how far away customers live from a store location.
 By reviewing the density of dots on the business map and applying a drive time polygon query, the retail business can determine how far customers are willing to drive to buy products at their store.
 This has implications for marketing campaigns.
 For instance, a manager would limit the addresses that receive expensive direct mail pieces to close-by ZIP codes, perhaps sending post cards to potential customer living outside the drive time comfort zone.

 New store locations will also take drive time comfort into consideration.
 Additional demographic layers describing income levels, population by age groups, and other Census based information will help determine an optimal store placement.

-Labels associated with imported data can also be utilized to communicate information about visualization subjects.
-Data visualizations may represent more complex business concepts then color shading and symbolizing can communicate.
-But by supplementing data points with labels, key reference elements can be included in the visualization.
+Labels associated with imported data can be utilized to communicate information.
+Data visualizations may represent more complex business concepts then color-shading and symbolizing can communicate.
+But by supplementing data points with appended labels, key reference elements can be included in the map visualization.

 - Previous inspection rating